DinoChiesa/devjam3-20170405/Labs/Core/01---API-Development---Create-a-Reverse-Proxy/README.md

   If you flip back to the Apigee tab and deploy the proxy again, then try again to send a GET request, you should see a successful response again.

   When you "deploy" a proxy in Apigee Edge, you are telling Apigee Edge to make it available for inbound requests.
+A proxy that is not deployed will not handle requests.

 # Export the API Proxy